Trading Forex with Leverage

 |50 : 1||$500,000+|

-All GO Markets accounts are set as standard to be 100:1.
+All GO Markets accounts are set up with the standard leverage of 100:1.
 To request a change to your account's leverage ratio, please click here.
-GO Markets reserve to right to change your account leverage without notice should your account balance exceed the maximum allowed for that currency.
+GO Markets reserves to right to change your account leverage without notice should your account balance exceed the maximum allowed for that currency.